base10/pomodori/doc/notes.md

 What I should do instead:

 - Take the Ruby on Rails approach of expecting set-up to be done ahead of testing with a database present
+- Continue on with building Event and Pomodori models